VaultaFoundation/docs/native/03_smart-contracts/50_testing.md

 title: Testing
 ---

-The easiest way to test EOS Smart Contracts is using VeRT (VM emulation RunTime for WASM-based blockchain contracts).
+The easiest way to test Vaulta Smart Contracts is using VeRT (VM emulation RunTime for WASM-based blockchain contracts).

-It is a JavaScript library that allows you to run EOS smart contracts in a Node.js environment.
+It is a JavaScript library that allows you to run Vaulta smart contracts in a Node.js environment.
 You use it along-side other testing libraries like Mocha, Chai, and Sinon.

 This guide will use Mocha as the testing framework, and assumes you already know how mocha works, as well as JavaScript.